Cinema Speculation: Publication

-The book was initially scheduled to be published on October 25, 2022; Cinema Speculation was published by Harper on November 1, 2022.
-It is the second book in a two-book deal Tarantino signed with HarperCollins in 2020.
+The book was initially scheduled to be published on October 25, 2022; Cinema Speculation was published by HarperCollins on November 1, 2022.
+It is the second book in a two-book deal Tarantino signed with HarperCollins in November 2020.
 Tarantino promoted the book with a nationwide book tour.
 The book's cover features a photograph of Steve McQueen with director Sam Peckinpah on the set of the 1972 action crime thriller The Getaway.

 Reception

 Cinema Speculation debuted at number five on The New York Times nonfiction best-seller list for the week ending November 5, 2022.
 Kirkus Reviews gave the book a starred review, writing, "Whether you agree with his assessments or not, he provides the original reporting and insights only a veteran director would notice, and his engaging style makes it impossible to leave an essay without learning something."
 The Daily Telegraph reviewer Jasper Rees gave the book 3 out of 5 stars, writing, "At times it's like leafing through yellowing back issues of Screen International.
 At others you feel Tarantino would have made a brilliant Tinseltown gossip columnist."